Julie the Jellyfish – Free Crochet Pattern

 I hope you enjoy this free crochet pattern available here on my blog!
 An ad-free, formatted PDF version of this crochet pattern is also available for purchase here:

-Pin this crochet jellyfish pattern on Pinterest.
+Save this beginner crochet jellyfish to your favorite board on Pinterest.

 Free Crochet Pattern for Julie the Jellyfish